Codium-ai/codiumate-docs/docs/chat/coding-agent.md

 !!! info "VSCode only"
     Code Completion is currently available for VSCode users only.

+!!! info "Semi-Pro feature"
+    Coding-Agent is **available to all users**.
+However, loading the plan into Code-Completion is exclusively available to Teams and Enterprise.

 ## Tools and Features

 ### 1. Task Implementation Plan